WICG/performance-measure-memory/README.md

 ```
 Our preference however is to communicate the message in documentation and keep the API concise and consistent with other Performance APIs.

+### Shared Workers and Service Workers
+Shared/service workers have their own JS agent clusters and do not belong to any browsing context group.
+This means that the result of an API call on the main page does not account shared/service workers.
+The memory usage of a shared/service worker can be measured by calling the API in the context of that worker.
+The result of such a call accounts the whole JS agent cluster of the worker including any nested dedicated workers.

 ## Security Considerations
 ### Cross-origin information leak